 For new post-frame buildings, you have to take note of the final price of the building and the improvements.
 This includes electrical work, plumbing, concrete, and others.
 Also, calculate the coverage to hire a contractor to do the job.
 Always remember that the cost is the price of materials times two.
 Also, concrete also needs to be included since they are destructible too.
 A fire can cause damage to it.

 For existing post-frame buildings, we highly recommend discussing all the details with your insurance agent.
 They can help you estimate the approximate costs.
 One more option is to contact the original builder to get the exact building cost and then add any changes that were not in the contract.

 How often should you meet your insurance agent to review your coverage?

 Insurance companies will ask you to review your coverage every 2 years to decide if your pole barn is completely covered and if it includes all the improvements, inflation, contents or new building uses.

 You should also review your coverage annually if you have a farm policy to make sure to cover all the changes for your equipment.
 You should also never assume that your policy includes an inflation guard feature.
 This is not found in on-farm or commercial purposes insurance.
 However, they can be included in homeowner policies.

 Ask us questions

-If you have any questions or things that are not clear to you, please do not hesitate to contact us today by clicking on the chat box at the lower right-hand side of your screen.
+If you have any questions or things that are not clear to you, please do not hesitate to contact us today at Team AIS here in Denver, CO by clicking on the chat box on the lower right-hand side of your screen.
 Feel free to call or email us anytime if you have any queries.
 We will be happy to help you out.